vippsas/vipps-partner/README.md

 [Vipps MobilePay Technical Documentation](https://developer.vippsmobilepay.com/docs/partner/).
 <!-- END_COMMENT -->

-💥 Please note: These terms are still under development. 💥

 If you and your merchants have a good volume and great potential, we would like to have you on the team as a partner.
 The goal of the partner program is to find areas where we can work closely together and experience good growth - together.